Polynomial tractability for integration in an unweighted function space with absolutely convergent Fourier series: Introduction

-with $|\bsk|_{\infty}:=\max_{j}|k_j|$.
-In comparison to the space $K_{d,\alpha,p}$, we do not impose the H\"{o}lder continuity of $f$, and instead, assume a slightly faster decay of the Fourier coefficients.
-As an example, the Weierstrass function $\omega_{\beta}(x)=\sum_{k=0}^{\infty}2^{-\beta k}\cos(2\pi 2^kx)$ belongs to $F_d$ for any $\beta>0$, but does not to $K_{d,\alpha,p}$ if $\beta<\alpha\leq 1$ as noted in \cite[Section~5.1]{D14}.
 The main result of this note is to prove that the integration in $F_d$ is polynomially tractable.
 Similarly to \cite{D14}, our proof is constructive.
 The QMC rule we give is inspired by the use of Korobov's $p$-sets in \cite{D14,DP15} and the use of different primes for $p$ in \cite{DGS22,KKNU19}.
-Although the prime $p$ is randomly chosen in the randomized algorithms in \cite{DGS22,KKNU19}, we consider the composite of Korobov's $p$-sets with different primes $p$, which suits our analysis for the worst-case setting in this note.
+Although the prime $p$ is randomly chosen in the randomized algorithms in \cite{DGS22,KKNU19}, we consider the composition of Korobov's $p$-sets with different primes $p$, which suits our analysis for the worst-case setting in this note.